hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 # Changelog

 ## 1.0.0 - 29.3.2022
--Added option to link Floodgates with StreamGauges
+- Added option to link Floodgates with StreamGauges
-	-This allows to set Floodgate's height when StreamGagues depth is below or above chosen thresholds -UI Overhaul
+	- This allows to set Floodgate's height when StreamGagues depth is below or above chosen thresholds
+- UI Overhaul
-	-Added 2 tabs: Basic and Advanced
+	- Added 2 tabs: Basic and Advanced
-	-Basic tab contains Drought and Schedule settings -Advanced tab contains StreamGague links
+	- Basic tab contains Drought and Schedule settings
+	- Advanced tab contains StreamGague links

 ## 0.2.0 - 22.3.2022
 - Added Schedule based setting of Floodgate height